Admission requirements for the Advanced Master in Development Studies

 - have a good command of English, certified by an official language test;

 - show a proven interest in development issues (for ex. relevant professional experience, internship, field research, volunteering experience);

-* Fields of study that are not accepted are for example: dentist, pharmacist, Germanic languages, chemistry, nursing, theology, botany, librarian, philosophy, exact mathematics.
+Fields of study that are not accepted are for example: dentistry, pharmacy, Germanic languages, chemistry, nursing, theology, botany, librarian, philosophy, exact mathematics.

-Applicants with only a Bachelor’s degree of three years of study will not be admitted to the Advanced Master programmes.
-Several Bachelor’s degrees of three years are not equivalent to a Master degree.
+2 Applicants with only a Bachelor degree of three years of study will not be admitted to the Advanced Master programmes.
+Several Bachelor degrees of three years are not equivalent to a Master degree.
 Certificates from continuing education courses (for example Postgraduate diploma) are not equivalent to a Master degree.

 Applicants need to be proficient in English, the language of instruction for all our programmes:

-- If English is not your language of instruction at University level; a language test certificate is required.
+- If English is not your language of instruction at university level, a language proficiency certificate is required.

-- Language score reports will be checked on their authenticity and genuineness.
+- Language proficiency certificates will be checked on their authenticity.